DFHack/dfhack/Readme.rst

 The ``building`` or ``unit`` options are automatically assumed when in relevant ui state.

+The example config binds building/unit rename to Ctrl-Shift-N, and unit profession change to Ctrl-Shift-T.

 gui/room-list
 =============

-To use, bind to a key and activate in the 'q' mode, either immediately or after opening the assign owner page.
+To use, bind to a key (the example config uses Alt-R) and activate in the 'q' mode, either immediately or after opening the assign owner page.

 .. image:: images/room-list.png